 On March 26,2014 the FBI made series of arrests across the country related to a massive investigation into political corruption, among the most prominent politician arrested was California State Senator Leland Yee.

-After hearing the news; conservatives and gun rights advocate wasted no time popping open the champagne bottle in celebration.
-Political sites have been flooded with Op-Ed’s denouncing Yee’s betrayal of the peoples trust and his hypocrisy of trampling on gun rights while trying to traffic arms.
+After hearing the news; conservatives and gun rights advocate wasted no time in popping open the champagne bottle in celebration.
+Political sites have been flooded with Op-Ed’s denouncing Yee’s betrayal of the peoples trust and his hypocrisy of trampling on gun rights while trying to traffic arms to terrorists.

-Besides being an opponent of private firearm ownership, was an outspoken adversary of the gaming community.
-His reasoning came from a position that gamers are “children” while its affects are based on junk science.
+As conservatives celebrate; another group should also be joining in on the festivities, the gaming community.
+Besides being an opponent of private firearm ownership, Yee was an outspoken adversary of the gaming community.
+His reasoning came from a position that gamers are “children” while reinforcing the junk science of “violent media = violent people”.

 “Gamers have no credibility in this argument.
 This is all about their lust for violence and the industry’s lust for money.
 This is a billion-dollar industry.
-This is about their self-interest,” Yee stated in an interview with the San Francisco Chronicle.
+This is about their self-interest.”

 Watching a judge declare him guilty is going to be the most amazing moment to watch, got a special bottle saved for that celebration.